-100 million people need a wheelchair worldwide, but can't afford one.
-30 million are children and 90% of them are unable to go to school.

-A new wheelchair donated through the Wheelchair Foundation only costs \$150
+- 100 million people need a wheelchair worldwide, but can't afford one. - 30 million are children and 90% of them are unable to go to school. - A new wheelchair donated through the Wheelchair Foundation only costs \$200

-HELP US REACH OUR GOAL
+HELP [Insert School Name] REACH OUR GOAL

-- > Provide students with opportunities to earn money to donate - > Send in checks payable to the Wheelchair Foundation - Donate Online at wheelchairfoundation.org
+- Scan the QR Code to donate online or start a fundraiser - Provide students with opportunities to earn money to donate - > Send in checks payable to the Wheelchair Foundation